sakithanavod/Graphics_Programming_Diary_SNA/_posts/opengl/2024-08-11-hello-triangle.md

 glGenBuffers(1, &EBO);

-// Bind the Vertex Array Object first, then bind and set vertex buffers, and configure vertex attributes glBindVertexArray(VAO);
+// Bind the Vertex Array Object first, then bind and set vertex buffers, and configure vertex attributes
+// Bind the VAO first because it needs to store references to the VBO (Vertex Buffer Object) and EBO (Element Buffer Object) glBindVertexArray(VAO);

 glBindBuffer(GL_ARRAY_BUFFER, VBO);